 Probate court proceedings can be long, costly, and confusing.
 Learn how New York families can save time, money, and hassle

-New York is considering a death with dignity law that would allow terminally ill patients to request life-ending medication.
+New York is considering an aid-in-dying law that would allow terminally ill patients to request life-ending medication.

-Everything you need to know about burial and cremation in New York.
+Find out what you need to know before having a home funeral in New York.